By David Joel Miller.

 Identifying those gaps in your life blueprint can help you develop the happy life skills you need.
 Your parents may have been great, perfect even.
 But if you are like most students in the school of life you did not get a hundred percent on any of life’s tests.
 Say you only got an 80%, a coach can point out the places you need to develop.

 What if your parents were less than perfect?
-Whole lot of people came from dysfunctional homes.
+A whole lot of people came from dysfunctional homes.
 You may not have learned some life skills because your parents or other caregiver did not know these skills either.
 Identify the gaps in your life knowledge and work on those gaps.

 It can feel uncomfortable to give yourself praise.